teresa-chow/42-Born2beRoot/README.md

       <li>
         <code>sudo ufw allow 80</code>
         <ul>
-          <li><code>port 80</code> is the port number assigned to commonly used internet communication protocol, Hypertext Transfer Protocol (HTTP); it is the default network port used to send and receive unencrypted web pages</li>
+          <li><code>Port 80</code> is the port number assigned to commonly used internet communication protocol, Hypertext Transfer Protocol (HTTP); it is the default network port used to send and receive unencrypted web pages</li>
         </ul>
       </li>
       <li><code>sudo ufw status</code></li>